thombashi/pytablewriter/docs/pages/examples/spreadsheet/excel.rst

 .. _example-excel-table-writer:

-Write a table to Excel sheet
+Write a table to Excel a sheet
 -------------------------------------------

 |ExcelXlsxTableWriter| class can write a table to worksheet(s) in